Hedgehogo/IEML.io/README.md

 &name > John
 ```

-Anchors can be shaded by other anchors.
+Anchors can be overwritten and shaded by other anchors.

 Example:
 ```